-Currently, over 200 of the 500+ SLH properties are participating.
-More will progressively join the partnership with Hyatt.
-Check here for current list of participating properties.
+Currently, over 240 of the 500+ SLH properties are participating, and more will progressively join the partnership with World of Hyatt.

-SLH night awards will price on the regular World of Hyatt award chart, through a rumored Category 8 costing 40,000 points per night is expected to be added soon.
+SLH night awards are priced on the regular World of Hyatt award chart, and most are represented in the Category 8 tier of 40,000 points per night.
 Some are not as expensive: the cheapest participating property is in Estonia and costs 15,000 points per night.

 On award bookings at participating SLH properties, all World of Hyatt members, regardless of elite status, get the following benefits:

-- One category room upgrade (based on availability at check-in)
+- 1 category room upgrade (based on availability at check-in)